 Beautiful Backpacking Around the Greek Islands – Greece

 Whilst accommodation is not quite how it used to be with little old ladies lining up at the ferry terminals offering you rooms in their houses, you can still find some great traditional budget accommodation on the islands.
 If you look around and do some haggling you will find decent apartments for about 20 euros a night.
-You can also camp on most of the islands but if you are travelling in the peak summer months be sure to get a pitch in the shade or your tent may turn in to a furnace!
+You can also camp on most of the islands for a wilder backpacking Greece experience, but if you are travelling in the peak summer months be sure to get a pitch in the shade or your tent may turn in to a furnace!

 There are so many places to visit it can sometimes be difficult picking where to go.
 Different islands will offer a different experience depending on what you are looking for.
 Below we have picked some of our favourite places to help you plan your route.